-Beazley Designs of the Year Celebrates the Best of 2019
+Beazley's Best Designs of the Year

 The exhibition is prefaced with an acknowledgement of the exceptional circumstances and adversity of 2020.
 While all projects were launched prior to the pandemic, the exhibition organises works in chronological order to map the lead up to this year, and offer “a frame for exploring the future,” writes the exhibition’s curator Emily King.